RZdataprojects/Sequences-Time-Series-and-Prediction/README.md

-# DeepLearning.ai - Sequences, Time Series and Prediction
+# DeepLearning.ai - Sequences, Time Series and Prediction in Tensorflow
-DeepLearning.ai's course - Sequences, Time Series and Prediction - Coursera
+DeepLearning.ai's course - Sequences, Time Series and Prediction in Tensorflow - Coursera